What is Chicken By-Product Meal in Dog & Cat Food?

 What is chicken by-product meal in cat food?

 The same by-products that are used in dog food can also be used in cat food.
-As is true with dog food, chicken meal is the superior ingredient, which you can also find in Naked Essentials Chicken + Duck cat food.
+As is true with dog food, chicken meal is the superior ingredient, which you can also find in our natural cat foods, like Naked Essentials Chicken + Duck cat food.

 Are by-products dangerous to pets?

 The raw ingredients used in rendering by-product meals are generally just leftovers of the meat, poultry, and fishing industries.
 High temperatures used in the rendering may alter or destroy natural enzymes and proteins found in these raw ingredients.
 Because of this, the nutritional quality of by-products often varies dramatically from batch to batch.